algolia/algoliasearch-client-node/README.md

 });
 ```

 If you want to ensure multiple objects have been indexed, you can only check the biggest taskID.

 Batch writes
 -------------

-You may want to perform multiple operations with a single API call to reduce latency.
+You may want to perform multiple operations with one API call to reduce latency.
-We expose two methods to perform batches:
+We expose three methods to perform batch:
- * `addObjects`: add an array of objects using automatic `objectID` assignement,
+ * `addObjects`: add an array of object using automatic `objectID` assignement
- * `saveObjects`: add or update an array of objects that contain an `objectID` attribute.
+ * `saveObjects`: add or update an array of object that contains an `objectID` attribute
  * `partialUpdateObjects`: partially update an array of objects that contain an `objectID` attribute (only specified attributes will be updated, other will remain unchanged)

 Example using automatic `objectID` assignement: